SDHS Security Policy March 2017 – February 2019

-A research group requiring access to the SDHS must be first authorised by the IGO, who will provide written authorisation.
+A research group requiring access to the SDHS must be first authorised by the IGO, who will provide written authorisation reference.
 The CI / DM will then contact CSCS.
 CSCS staff are not permitted to add new studies to the SDHS without this authorisation.

 Changes in access to the SDHS, e.g. a new member of staff requires access for an existing research group, must be authorised by the DM or CI.
 CSCS will only accept instructions to carry out the changes from the DM or CI.

 Access into the SDHS must only be done by CSCS approved methods (see technical design for details).
 Circumvention of these methods using other services is forbidden.